A1exLemesios/node-server/README.md

 ### Disclaimer:

 There's a ton of similar projects online.
 I know that.
 I had wisdom-tooth surgery, was almost high on codeine when I wrote this and I was feeling generous.
-It was also a good chance to help out a colleague understand what's going on when I hand him Node.js servers to deploy.
+It was also a good chance to help out a trainee colleague understand what's going on when I hand him Node.js servers to deploy.

 This repo is [MIT][8] licensed, meaning you can do whatever you want with it, even sell this code as your own.